canonical/operator/README.md

 # The virtual charm root

-Before executing the charm, Scenario writes the metadata, config, and actions `yaml`s to a temporary directory.
+Before executing the charm, Scenario copies the charm's `/src`, any libs, the metadata, config, and actions `yaml`s to a temporary directory.
 The charm will see that tempdir as its 'root'.
 This allows us to keep things simple when dealing with metadata that can be either inferred from the charm type being passed to `Context` or be passed to it as an argument, thereby overriding the inferred one.
-This also allows you to test with charms defined on the fly, as in:
+This also allows you to test charms defined on the fly, as in:

 ```python
 from ops.charm import CharmBase